nkiprono99/Devops_interview_questions/Devops_mock_interview_4.md

 GIT
 ---------------
 1. What is git reset ?
 Types of reset ?

-2. How to delete local branch  and remote branch in git ?
+3. How to delete local branch  and remote branch in git ?

+     git brach - a ( to show all branches) git branch -D (name of the branch)
-3. Difference between git diff and git status ?
+5. Difference between git diff and git status ? git diff -compare git status - status e.g staging, commit
-4. What are hooks in git?
+7. What are hooks in git?
+ special commits that will be excuted after certain event

 MAVEN
 --------